 Description

-DESCRIPTION: the memorial is located within the churchyard of the Church of All Saints, and it comprises a c 4.5m high wheel-head Calvary cross bearing a figure of Christ and topped by a triangular roof.
-It is set upon a tapering shaft with a carved decorated collar upon a two-stage square and octagonal plinth, and a single-stepped base.
+The Great Steeping War Memorial is a First World War memorial designed by A W Fynn and was unveiled on 9 November 1919.
+It is made of Darley stone and is located within the churchyard of the Church of All Saints.
+The memorial features a approximately 4.5-meter high wheel-head Calvary cross that bears a figure of Christ and is topped by a triangular roof.
+The cross is set upon a tapering shaft that has a carved decorated collar, which rests on a two-stage square and octagonal plinth, with a single-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.